Temporary Workers in Companies: Legal and Tax Questions

 Age of Temporary Workers

-Generally, the temporary worker must be at least 15 years old.
-Although in exceptional cases, with parental consent, children between 13 and 15 years old can be employed, ‘provided the employment is light and suitable for children’ (e.g., simple errands).
-However, children may not be employed for more than two hours daily (in agricultural family businesses, not more than three hours daily), not between 6 PM and 8 AM, not before school, and not during school hours (cf. § 5 Youth Employment Protection Act).
+In principle, the vacation jobber must be at least 15 years old.
+In exceptional cases, it is possible to employ children between the ages of 13 and 15 with the consent of their parents, “provided the work is light and suitable for children” (e.g. simple errands).
+However, children may not be employed for more than two hours a day (in family farms not more than three hours a day) between 6 p.m. and 8 a.m., not before school and not during school lessons (see Section 5 of the Youth Employment Protection Act).

 Important: Minor temporary workers require parental consent.
 Companies must therefore ensure to verify the age of the temporary worker and obtain a declaration of consent from parents for minors.
 Furthermore, the regulations of the Youth Employment Protection Act must be observed for minors.
 This applies, for example, to working hours.
 An overview is provided by the Federal Ministry of Labor and Social Affairs in the leaflet “Clear Case – Youth Employment Protection and Child Labor Protection Ordinance” (as of April 2023).